imzqqq/chat/server/chat/python/api-spec/proposals/2313-moderation-policy-rooms.md

 or by using plain `http` or `https` URLs.
 Just like in MSC1951, the URL when approached with a `Accept: application/json` header or has `.json` appended to the end of the URL should return a `room_uri` which is a reference to the ban list room.
-Currently, the reference would be a `to.chat.dingshunyu.top` URI, however in the future this could be a `mx://` or similar URL.
+Currently, the reference would be a `to.chat.imzqqq.top` URI, however in the future this could be a `mx://` or similar URL.
 When not approached with the intent of JSON, the service could return a user-friendly page describing what is included in the ban list.